A phone call has been made to get this work started.

 Contrary to popular myth, Haitians work hard when there is work to be done that someone will pay you to do.

-My apartment will be fifteen degrees hotter because there is no shade above me, but I won’t have to listen to mango’s hit the tin roof day and night with a crash.
+My apartment, after this surgery, will be fifteen degrees hotter because there are no longer branches to shade me, but I won’t have to listen to mango’s hit the tin roof day and night, with a noisy crash.

 In the famous words of some long forgotten philosopher, written on some bathroom wall, ” The longer you wait before doing something,the better the chances you will decide it doesn’t need to be done. ”